fido-device-onboard/release-fidoiot/README.md

 # About
-This repository is used to maintain release artifacts for FIDO IoT draft spec implementation.
+This repository is used to maintain release artifacts for FIDO Device Onboard (FDO) Proposed Standard implementation.

 # List of release notes